rmetcalf9/dockJob/README.md

 # DockJob

-Job schedular with a web UI - designed to run inside a container.
-I am creating this project to build myself a small light weight job schedular.
-I need this because I am building a docker stack and I want to run a schedular inside the stack to replace the use of cron.
+Job scheduler  with a web UI - designed to run inside a container.
+I am creating this project to build myself a small light weight job scheduler.
+I need this because I am building a docker stack and I want to run a scheduler  inside the stack to replace the use of cron.
 My searches for alternatives (https://github.com/jjethwa/rundeck/issues/101) have hit a deadend, so I thought I would put together a simple API based python application.

  - Doesn't do https or security itself - [Kong](https://konghq.com/) will also be deployed to the stack to provide this
  - Works in any web context